Soltvadkert: Religion

-Soltvadkert belongs to those rare Hungarian towns that have a Lutheran church in the center.
+Soltvadkert is among the rare Hungarian towns that have a Lutheran church in the center.
 This is due to the high number of German immigrants in the 18th century who built the church.
 Freedom of religion was, however, forbidden, and the Roman Catholic archbishop and his servants of Kalocsa have many times destroyed the church.
 A new Lutheran church was built in 1837, which is still in a very good shape.
 During the centuries, schools and other church-oriented buildings were constructed around it.
 The church currently has three bells in use.
 Inside the church there is a historical Rieger organ, which was installed in 1908.
 On the side of the church wall is a German sign which states: "Dies ist der Denckstein der evangelica Kirche in Vadkert" (This is the cornerstone of the Lutheran church of Vadkert).
-After 40 years of persecution, the Lutheran community is still active in Soltvadkert.
+Even after 40 years of persecution, the Lutheran community is still active in Soltvadkert.

 The Roman Catholic Church has been represented in Soltvadkert since 1737.
 It is currently the biggest Christian denomination in town by population.
 The first church was built in the 18th century for Baron Lőrinc Orczy.
 Since 1908, a larger church has also been in use.

 In 1722, seven Calvinist families moved to Vadkert from Germany.
 Others followed them in the 1740s.
 After years of religious persecution, they were finally allowed to build a church, which was finished at noon on September 26, 1794.

 The Baptist mission started in 1891 in Soltvadkert.
-As of the year 2000, there are over two hundred followers of the church.
+As of 2000, there are over 200 followers of the church.

 The history of the Pentecostal church in Soltvadkert goes back to 1935.
 The Pentecostal movement, which started in 1900 in the United States, reached Soltvadkert after World War I.